Your horse riding confidence - can you get it back?Jun 30, 2021

 Whatever the reason you have lost your confidence it can usually be restored with the right help and support.

 Even if you never regain the level of confidence that you might have had before you should still be able to enjoy riding again if that is what you want to do.
-In fact, I have often been amazed over the years by how determined (and successful) some people are despite having quite horrific incidents (and sometimes injuries) in the past.
+In fact, I have often been amazed over the years by how determined (and successful) some people are despite having quite horrific past incidents (and sometimes injuries).

 So addressing any confidence issues as soon as possible and learning how to preserve your confidence is essential for your sanity and your safety.
 Below are some steps that you can take to help get you back in the saddle and on your way.

 How can you get your horse riding confidence back?

 - Take small achievable steps.
-Many people make the mistake of trying to progress too quickly or by taking risks.
-If you do too much too soon you might go backward instead of forward.
+Many people make the mistake of trying to progress too quickly or taking risks.
+If you do too much too soon you might go backwards instead of forward.
 At the same time, accept that you will have good days and bad days.
-As long as you are moving generally in the right direction try to be happy with that.
+As long as you are generally moving in the right direction try to be happy with that.

 - Confidence is very easy to lose and can be much harder to gain.
 So make sure that you keep control of any situations where there is a potential for things to get out of hand and do not allow yourself to be pushed too far, too fast, by (usually) well‑meaning (but often inexperienced) family members or friends.